 - how many dependents you have if several people are counting on you or your spouse for financial support, you might choose a larger amount of life insurance; if you have no dependents at all, you may only need the \$10,000 death benefit or primary plan.
-You may not need additional life insurance - the age of your dependents if you have small children you may want enough life insurance to help pay for their education - the self-sufficiency of your family members for example, if your spouse works and you have no young children you might choose less optional life coverage - the amount of debt you would leave a large mortgage might be a reason to have more life insurance - funeral expenses - traveling expenses for family members from out of town - possible unpaid time away from work - other life insurance policies you might have, including: - an individual policy - a spouse's employer-sponsored plan - a policy through a professional association or other organization - other possible sources of payment to your beneficiaries in case of your death:
+You may not need additional life insurance - the age of your dependents if you have small children you may want enough life insurance to help pay for their education - the self-sufficiency of your family members for example, if your spouse works and you have no young children you might choose less optional life coverage - the amount of debt you would leave a large mortgage might be a reason to have more life insurance - funeral expenses - traveling expenses for family members from out of town - possible unpaid time away from work - other life insurance policies you might have, including: - an individual policy - a spouse's employer-sponsored plan - a policy through a professional association or other organization

-- Canada/Quebec Pension Plan lump sum or continuing income - TELUS Group RRSP
+- other possible sources of payment to your beneficiaries in case of your death: - Canada/Quebec Pension Plan lump sum or continuing income - TELUS Group RRSP

 - It is better to name an individual as a beneficiary rather than your estate, because the payment will be faster and more direct.
-If the insurance payment goes to your estate, then it will be used to settle debts before it is paid out to the beneficiaries of your estate. - If you name a child under age 18 as a beneficiary, then you should also designate a trustee to administer the funds, or a public trustee will be appointed. - You may name contingent beneficiaries for your insurance coverage.
-A contingent beneficiary is a person who will receive the payment is all name beneficiaries have predeceased you or die at the same time. - If the person or persons named as your beneficiaries or your contingent beneficiaries are not alive, then the payment will go to your estate.
+If the insurance payment goes to your estate, then it will be used to settle debts before it is paid out to the beneficiaries of your estate. - If you name a child under age 18 as a beneficiary, then you should also designate a trustee to administer the funds, or a public trustee will be appointed. - If the person or persons named as your beneficiaries are not alive, then the payment will go to your estate.